DevZen-net/devzen-tools/packages/logzen/readme.md

     $ npm run test

-inside devzen-tools root, to execute all tests in all packages & verify everything's OK.
+inside neozen-tools root, to execute all tests in all packages & verify everything's OK.

 ## Development